GiulioRusso/Signal-Theory/README.md

 <br>
 <img src="images/example-GUI.png" alt="Example" width="50%" height="50%">

-Any descriptions of operation or the topic covered in the script can be added
+Any descriptions on the topic covered in the script can be added

 ## Structure